arleigh418/Web-Crawler/README.md

 # Web-crawler
-This code is for web crawler, and some use Selenium , you should download chromedriver first
+Web crawler, and some use Selenium , you should download chromedriver first

 Important!
 If the web update, it may need to be modified.
 If I haven't corrected it yet , please repair it by yourself.